Q1. Do I need a Doctors referral to have physiotherapy?

 Yes.
 All workers compensation patients are asked to pay privately on the day for their treatment session.
 They will be given a receipt to give to their employer to re-emburse them until the claim is approved.
 Invoices can be sent directly to the employer if the patient has a written letter stating that their employer is able to pay for their treatment.
 Invoices will be sent directly to the insurer when written confirmation is received that the excess has been reached.
 Please bring all relevant workcover and injury paperwork with you to your first appointment.

-Q6.
+Q7.
 What do I need to bring to my physiotherapy appointment?

-Q7.
+Q8.
 Do you bulk bill?

 In certain circumstances, your doctor can refer you under the Enhanced Primary Care (EPC) Scheme.
 For eligible patients, this will give you up to 5 bulk billed physiotherapy sessions per calendar year.
 Please speak to your doctor to find out if you are eligible for the scheme.

-Q8.
+Q9.
 Do you treat Department of Veteran Affairs (DVA) patients?